 Phipps, Elena.
 2004.
 "Miniature Tunic (Uncu)."
 In The Colonial Andes: Tapestries and Silverwork, 1530–1830, edited by Elena Phipps, Johanna Hecht, and Christina Esteras Martin, 276–77.
 New York: The Metropolitan Museum of Art.

 Pillsbury, Joanne.
-"Inka-Colonial Tunics: A Case Study of the Bandelier Set."
-In Andean textile traditions: papers from the 2001 Mayer Center Symposium at the Denver Art Museum, edited by Margaret Young-Sanchez, and Fronia W. Simpson.
-Denver: Denver Art Museum, 2006, pp. 120–68.
+2006.
+"Inka-Colonial Tunics: A Case Study of the Bandelier Set," in Andean Textile Traditions: Papers from the 2001 Mayer Center Symposium at the Denver Art Museum, edited by Margaret Young-Sánchez and Fronia W. Simpson, 120-168.
+Denver: Denver Art Museum.

 "Inka Unku: Strategy and Design in Colonial Peru."
 Cleveland Studies in the History of Art 7 (2002):68-103.